wesleywardlaw/cheese-mvc-react/walkthrough/2-categories-view.md

 - props
   - `categories`: the list of categories
     - used for creating category rows in the table
+- utility functions
+  - `createCategoryRow`: transforms a category into a JSX table row
 - rendering
   - `<Table>`: container for holding the category rows
     - a header row
-    - iterating over the `categories` to create category rows
+    - iterating over the `categories` to transform it into category rows

 Your tasks: